My First Solo Trip: Lost My Passport in Seattle

-I have hardly told anyone that I have been to Seattle; as I hate to think about my passport loss experience.
+I have hardly told anyone that I have been to Seattle; as I hate to think about my passport lost experience.
 Seven years have passed, and I finally feel the need to document what really happened.

 At that time, I was on a student visa in the USA, and I was in the process of finishing my degree program in Hawaii.